seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 **ARIEL**
 My master through his art foresees the danger
-That you, his friend, are in; and sends me forth--
+That you, his friend, are in; and sends me forth
-For else his project dies--to keep them living.
+(For else his project dies) to keep them living.

 *\[Sings in GONZALO's ear]*
 While you here do snoring lie,